 1. You won’t be asked to bring anything for dinner except perhaps a bottle of wine or two.

 2. Dinner will be served at three in the afternoon because the natural light is better for photographs.

 3. Once the meal is ready, it will be marched past the beautifully set dining room table and out the back door for a photo shoot on the shady deck; it will be served to you approximately fifteen minutes later.
 If you're lucky.

 4. Due to #3, dinner will be cold.

 5. There will be one beautifully presented dish - the one being photographed - but any side dishes may look like they were hurriedly slopped together.

 6. The dining room has a backdrop and fill lights.
-(So I don't, but I bet I know someone who does.)
+Don't touch any props.

 8. The host may seem lost in thought for the most of the meal -- presumably because he/she is already composing a blog post in his/her head.

 9. If there is conversation, it will probably revolve around the food (details on how it was prepared, the chef’s feelings on how it turned out) or the weather (too sunny for good photographs or not sunny enough).